xxtazzz/contact_transfer/README.md

 Usage:

-Tha program can be started from command prompt with next parameters:
+Tha program can be started from command prompt in the project folder with next parameters:
 	'-g' - GitHub username;
 	'-f' - freshdesk subdomain;
 Both parameters are required.

+Example: python contact_transfer.py -g github_username -f freshdesk_subdomain

 The unit tests files are placed in the main program folder.
-They can be started without parameters.
+They can be started without parameters from the command prompt in the project folder.

+Example: python test_contact_transfer.py

 The tests are separated in different files for each module.